 And that’s where CBD comes in.

-CBD is the other most common cannabinoid after THC.
+CBD is the other most common cannabinoid for sleep after THC.
 CBD has none of the psychoactive effects of THC and is known to reduce anxiety, keep you calm, and decrease pain.
 All good things for sleeping.

 However, sometimes it has an energizing effect.